MaksymKapko1/SeismicWalnutApp/README.md

 packages/contracts/script
 # and add code from Walnut.s.sol

-# Deploying the contract
-# In a separate terminal window, run:
+# For deploying the contract.
+In a separate terminal window, run:
 sanvil

 # In packages/contracts , create a .env file and add the following to it: